 If in the interregnum, any taxes or duties are paid, these shall not be returned or reimbursed by Pundole’s and Pundole’s shall have no liability on this account whatsoever.

-It is the seller’s responsibility to return the net amount received to Pundole’s writing a period of 30 days, and it is Pundole’s responsibility to add the buyer’s premium and refund the total amount to the buyer within a period of 10 days.
-If the seller does not return the money to Pundole’s, Pundole’s is not liable to return the disputed property back to the Seller
+It is the seller’s responsibility to return the net amount received to Pundole’s within a period of 30 days, and it is Pundole’s responsibility to add the buyer’s premium and refund the total amount to the buyer within a period of 10 days.
+If the seller does not return the money to Pundole’s, Pundole’s is not liable to return the disputed property back to the Seller.

 Pundole’s agrees to refund the money in the case of a disputed sale as set out in the preceding clause.
 Any damages incurred during shipping, packing, handling are not within the purview of Pundole’s liability.